datawire/ambassador-docs/docs/kubernetes/latest/quick-start/index.md

 ## Set up a powerful dev environment

 Kubernetes is a wide and deep system to use and learn.
-One thing you can do to hlep yourself out it to set up an efficient and powerful development environment.
+One thing you can do to help yourself out it to set up an efficient and powerful development environment.
 Common tasks can be made easier with the right tools.

 Except for kubectl, **none of these tools are required for working with Kubernetes**, but they will make your life a lot easier.